-Being able to make money from your hobbies is a dream for a lot of people – you’re getting paid to do what you love!
-And there are a surprising number of hobbies that make money.
+Having hobbies that make money is a dream for a lot of people – you’re getting paid to do what you love!
+And there are a surprising number of profitable hobbies.

-For example, I love knitting, and I’ve been teaching knitting classes for the past few years to make extra money.
+For example, I love knitting, and I’ve been teaching knitting classes and selling patterns online for several years.
 It funds my hobby and still gives me a little extra to put away each month.

 At its core, blogging is keeping an online journal, but blogs have turned into major sources of information online.
 Want to learn how to do something?
 A quick Google search will pull up lots of blog posts with guides and how-tos.